deepset-ai/haystack-tutorials/markdowns/21_Customizing_PromptNode.md

 prompt_node.prompt(prompt_template=title_generator, news=news)
 ```

-> If you add a custom template to the template list, call `add_prompt_template()` with the `PromptTemplate` object and you can start using the template only with its `name`.
+> Note: To add a custom template to the template list, call `add_prompt_template()` with the `PromptTemplate` object pass the template contents to it.
+Once you do this, the next time you want to use this template, just call its name:
 > ```python
 > prompt_node.add_prompt_template(PromptTemplate(name="give-a-title", prompt_text="Provide a short, descriptive title for the given piece of news.
 News: $news; Title:"))
 > prompt_node.prompt(prompt_template="give-a-title", news=news)
 > ```

+There you go!
+You should have the titles for your news articles ready.
+Let's now categorize them.

+## Categorizing Documents with PromptNode

-You can customize PromptTemplates as much as you want according to your needs Let's try to categorize the news and see how you can customize the prompt further.
+You can customize PromptTemplates as much as you need.
+Let's try to create a template to categorize the news articles.

 1. Create another PromptTemplate called `categorize-news`.
-In the `prompt_text`, define `$news` parameter, give categories and ask model not to categorize the news if it doesn't fit in the provided category list:
+In the `prompt_text`, define the `$news` parameter, specify the categories you want to use, and ask the model not to categorize the news if it doesn't fit in the provided category list:

 ```python